16mdiqbal/user-story-to-test/README.md

 - `VITE_JIRA_FORWARD_BASIC` forwards the Basic auth header through the backend proxy when server-side credentials are missing.
 - Set `VITE_JIRA_DIRECT=true` only if you plan to call Jira directly from the browser; CORS may block it, so the backend proxy is recommended.
-- In real projects, keep `.env` files out of version control.
-They are tracked here for demonstration purposes only.
+- Example files are ignored by default, so create your own `.env` files locally to keep credentials out of version control.

 ### 3) Run dev servers